Do you dream of me in the next life?

 * * *

 Joseph got through the math test in one piece.
 Hopefully, he did well after cramming for the test last minute; he studied until it was close to midnight just to make sure he understood everything thoroughly.
 Kalah sent him her notes by text, which Joseph thought helped him study.
-She always writes little notes breaking down each step in certain math processes.
+She always wrote little notes breaking down each step in certain math processes.

 “Hey, wait up, Joseph!” said Noah as he was running towards him in the hallway.
 Noah is a friend of his that he has known since eighth grade.
 He has black buzz cut hair and blue eyes.

 “Have you seen the first episode of that anime I told you about?
 Cool right?”